Troubleshooting BitLocker policies from the client side

 You can use manage-bde to discover the following information about a device:

 - Is it encrypted?
-If reporting in the Microsoft Endpoint Manager admin center indicates a device is not encrypted, this command-line tool can identify the encryption status.
+If reporting in the Microsoft Intune admin center indicates a device is not encrypted, this command-line tool can identify the encryption status.

 - What specific protectors are being used?
 There are several combinations of protectors.
 Knowing which protector is used on a device will help you understand if the policy has been applied correctly.